jmglewis/leaflet-challenge/README.md

 Create a legend that will provide context for your map data.

 Your visualization should look something like the preceding map.

+## References
+Dataset created by the United States Geological SurveyLinks to an external site..